Skip to main content

 Gagging is not choking but it can be scary for parents when it happens.
 You might feel like you should stop giving lumpier textures to your baby.

-But your baby will gag less over time if you challenge them with new and different textures.
+But your baby will gag less over time if you give them new and different textures.

 Gagging will last if your baby stays on soft, smooth, lump-free purée.